joshdickson/CodeSnoop/README.md

 ##Codesnoop

+2/22/14 Update: We were the winning project!
+Thanks for the votes.

 #### About

 Codesnoop is an entry for the 2014 Google and WPI hosted Hackathon.
 It's a gorgeous way to collaborate with your friends in real time, and we think just the beginning of real-time code collaboration on the web.